-Sherry Leiwant is Co-Founder and Co-President of A Better Balance (ABB), a national nonprofit legal advocacy organization that uses the power of the law to advance justice for workers, so they can care for themselves and their loved ones without jeopardizing their economic security.
+Sherry Leiwant is Co-Founder, Senior Advisor, and President Emerita of A Better Balance (ABB), a national nonprofit legal advocacy organization that uses the power of the law to advance justice for workers, so they can care for themselves and their loved ones without jeopardizing their economic security.

 Since 2006, Leiwant has co-led A Better Balance’s pioneering efforts to advance fair and supportive workplace legislation such as paid sick time and paid family and medical leave, and combat pregnancy and caregiver discrimination, in over 40 states and localities.
 Building on the organization’s successful passage of paid leave bills in the states, and as a leader in the national Paid Leave for All campaign, Leiwant has been instrumental in driving Congressional momentum to establish a strong, inclusive national paid family and medical leave program.
 She has also continued to lead on passing permanent and emergency paid sick leave laws across the country and providing model legislation as lawmakers have sought to address the COVID-19 pandemic.